wangyuanhao/wangyuanhao.github.io/_pages/about.md

 ---
 About me
 ======
 I am currently working in the Department of Mathematics at Jinan (暨南) University in Guangzhou, China.
 I got my PhD in applied mathematics at Sun Yat-sen University in 2022.
 Prior to that, I worked as an assistant engineer specializing in algorithm design at CBG, HUAWEI.
-My research focuses on developing advanced **non-i.i.d-oriented machine learning algorithms** for heterogeneous biomedical data, including multi-omics and single-cell data, as well as histopathological images.
+My research focuses on developing advanced **non-i.i.d.-oriented machine learning algorithms** for heterogeneous biomedical data, including multi-omics and single-cell data, as well as histopathological images.

 Publications
 ======